-If you notice, there is a disclaimer on each screenshot below notating the “Forest Service reserves the right to change GIS products at any time.”
+If you notice, there is a disclaimer on each screenshot below notating that the “Forest Service reserves the right to change GIS products at any time.”

 Permit Zones and OHV Areas

 The Preferred Alternative C creates three additional permit zones, including Desert Vista, St. Clair, The Rolls, and the existing Bulldog Canyon, for a total of 116,798 acres.
 The Forest Service will now gate these areas and require motorized users to obtain a free permit with a gate code.
-The permit is essentially a contract between the user and the Forest Service where the user agrees to follow specific rules while vising the said area.
-Permit numbers could be limited, and It will serve as a deterrent to effectively reduce the number of visitors.
+The permit is essentially a contract between the user and the Forest Service where the user agrees to follow specific rules while visiting the said area.
+Permit numbers could be limited, and it will serve as a deterrent to effectively reduce the number of visitors.
 The permit will also allow authorities to give motorized users the Ban Hammer and deny future permits.

 In addition, there will be several new OHV areas created at Bartlett Lake, Roosevelt Lake, Golf Course, and Sycamore, including four tot lots where kids can safely ride.
 Cross-country travel will be limited to these areas and provide unrestricted motorized use on 2,088 acres of public land.

 The common 30-foot rule for dispersed camping on the side of the road now only applies to the Payson and Pleasant Valley ranger districts.